NixOS/nixpkgs/CONTRIBUTING.md

 ## Commit conventions
 [commit-conventions]: #commit-conventions

-- When changing the bootloader installation process, extra care must be taken.
-Grub installations cannot be rolled back, hence changes may break people’s installations forever.
-For any non-trivial change to the bootloader please file a PR asking for review, especially from \@edolstra.

 - Create a commit for each logical unit.

 - Check for unnecessary whitespace with `git diff --check` before committing.